Honoré Zanchi: Release, returns to prison and turning point

+In May 2004, Zanchi was arrested again for illegal possession of weapons following a robbery.
+He was charged with these offences and placed in pre-trial detention.
+Zanchi was sentenced to five years in prison for these offences.
+He was also charged with criminal conspiracy, theft, handling stolen goods and robbery committed in 2003, but the case stalled due to lack of evidence.
+The investigation into André's murder continued, but was dismissed in 2008.
+In their final report, the police stated that the most likely theory was that it was a settling of scores, organised by Di-Bacco and carried out by Crouzet.

 Release and serial murders

 On 7 April 2008, Zanchi was released from prison.
 Still hellbent on avenging his best friend, he bought two unlicensed 9mm pistols and started stalking his future victims in an attempt to figure out the best way to kill them without being caught.

-On the afternoon of 13 May, Zanchi ran into Crouzet, who was driving his Mercedes near Gervans.
-At an intersection, Zanchi passes him on a motorbike driven by an accomplice.
-He fired a pistol shot at Crouzet, who lost control of his car and fell into a ditch.
-Crouzet was seriously injured and died a few minutes later.
+On the afternoon of 13 May, Gerald Crouzet, 46, was driving his car near Érôme.
+At an intersection, Zanchi crossed his path on a motorbike driven by an accomplice and passed in front of him.
+He fired a pistol at Crouzet, who lost control of his car and fell into a ditch.
+Seriously injured, Crouzet was in agony and died a few minutes later.
 Meanwhile, Zanchi fled in his car.
-Crouzet's lifeless body was discovered the same day, when passers-by discovered his wrecked car, but after an investigation and an autopsy, his death was erroneously classified as a heart attack.
-Since homicide was ruled out for now, Crouzet was buried in the local cemetery, without any further inquiries into his death.

-In June, Zanchi confides to friends of André that he had killed Crouzet to "avenge" his best friend.
-The bikers were not reassured by his confessions, but nevertheless did not denounce him due to their solidarity.
-Unlike his first murder, Zanchi did not surrender himself to the police, as he still planned to hunt down Di Bacco.
-In the early hours of July 29, he parked his moped in front of Di Bacco's bar-restaurant in Arras-sur-Rhône, where he sat waiting for him to appear.
-Upon seeing Di Bacco, Zanchi shot him 13 times, killing him and then fleeing the scene.
-Soon after the murder, an investigation was launched to solve the crime, which resulted in the victim's acquaintances being questioned.

-In August, several of Di Bacco's relatives told the investigators that he had had a hostile interaction with Jean-François André five years earlier, suggesting that his death could somehow be related.
-One of the testimonies also mentioned Zanchi as the potential culprit due to his past, but at this time, there was not enough evidence to incriminate him.
-Another testimony established a new connection to Crouzet's death, which had occurred three months prior.
-In September, the latter's body was exhumed and it was established that he had been shot to death.
-At this time, authorities began suspecting that Zanchi might indeed be the killer, wiretapping his car for several months in an effort to gather incriminating evidence, but this proved unsuccessful.
+Crouzet's lifeless body was discovered the same day when passers-by found his crashed car.
+According to all findings and autopsies, Crouzet's death was classified as a heart attack.
+The possibility of homicide was ruled out for the time being, and Crouzet was buried in the Arras-sur-Rhône cemetery.
+In the days following the incident, Zanchi confided in his former partner and an old friend of André's, confessing that he had killed Crouzet to ‘clear his name’.
+The bikers, who listened to Zanchi, had been extremely close to André before his murder.
+Despite Zanchi's claims, they refused to report him, as bikers stick together.
+Other former friends of André were informed, but did not press charges against Zanchi, also out of solidarity.
+Unlike after his first murder, Zanchi did not go to the police station to turn himself in; he was planning to kill Michel Di-Bacco, whom he still suspected of ordering André's murder.